JeremieLitzler/tutorials/menu-scroll-hide-and-show/README.md

 console.log(window.scrollY);
 ```

-As you scroll down, you see that value increasing.
+As you scroll down, you see that value is increasing.
 As you scroll up, the value decreases because we are going back to the top.

 OK, we have our value.